 Any individual who attempts to obligate the District without the Superintendent's prior approval may be subject to disciplinary action and may be personally liable for the unauthorized purchase.

-Sole Source
+Sole and Single Source

-On occasion, it may be necessary to purchase equipment, supplies or services from a single source vendor.
-This means that there is only one source or supplier available for a good or service.
-Examples of a sole source purchase include:
+On occasion, it may be necessary to purchase equipment, supplies or services from a single or sole source vendor.
+Click here to complete the Single/Sole Source request form.